vippsas/vipps-shopify/shopify-faq.md

 please see the Norwegian Consumer Authority's [Guidelines for the standard sales conditions for consumer purchases of goods over the internet](https://www.forbrukertilsynet.no/english/guidelines/guidelines-the-standard-sales-conditions-consumer-purchases-of-goods-the-internet).

-## Customers are getting error messages when they are trying to check out

-Your API keys are most likely wrong.
-Double check that all of your keys (also merchant serial number) is correct and that it is production keys and not test keys.
+## How to fix problems with authentication

+The most common problem is using API keys for the wrong environment.

+Double-check that you are using the correct production API keys (not test keys) and the correct production Merchant Serial Number.

 Remember that you have your own merchant serial number for your production keys and another merchant serial number from your test keys.